Tampa Bay Lightning: On-ice and off-ice struggles

-Return to respectability
+Playoff contention and first Cup (2000–2010)

 By the spring of 1999, Williams had seen enough.
 He had not attended a game in some time because "this team broke my heart".
 He lost $20 million in the 1998–99 season alone, as much money in one year as he had estimated he could have reasonably lost in five years.
 Williams sold the team for $115 million—$2 million less than he had paid for the team a year earlier—to Detroit Pistons owner William Davidson, who had almost bought the team a year earlier.
-Along with the sale, the Lightning acquired a new top minor league affiliate; Davidson also owned the Detroit Vipers of the now-defunct International Hockey League.
+Along with the sale, the Lightning acquired a new top minor league affiliate; Davidson also owned the Detroit Vipers of the now-defunct International Hockey League (IHL).

 Davidson remained in Detroit, but appointed Tom Wilson as team president to handle day-to-day management of the team.
 Wilson immediately fired Demers, who despite his best efforts (and fatherly attitude toward Lecavalier) was unable to overcome the damage from the Kokusai Green ownership.
-Wilson persuaded Ottawa Senators general manager (and former Vipers GM) Rick Dudley to take over as the Lightning's new general manager; Dudley, in turn, brought Vipers coach Steve Ludzik in as the team's new head coach.
+Wilson persuaded Ottawa Senators general manager (and former Vipers general manager) Rick Dudley to take over as the Lightning's new general manager; Dudley, in turn, brought Vipers coach Steve Ludzik in as the team's new head coach.
 Wilson, Dudley and Ludzik had helped make the Vipers one of the premier minor league hockey franchises, having won a Turner Cup in only their third season in Detroit (the team had originally been based in Salt Lake City).